billba/watchme/README.md

 # Watch Me

 A helpful webapp that helps you develop better habits.
-It watches you through your webcam, and sends image frames at the specified interval to the web service of your choice.
-If that call returns the specified label, a sounds is played.
+It watches you through your webcam, and sends image frames at the specified interval to the web service of your choice (presumably some kind of computer vision model).
+If that call returns a specified label, a sound is played.

 ## Setup